PACO-CPU/minimal-mistakes/_docs/013-build.md

 Attention: remember to replace N with the number of threads you want to spawn.

 This will install the clang compiler and the llvm tools into the `riscv-tools` directory.
-The flags of the configure command sets the make configuration that the code is only build for target RISCV.
-This prevents building for other targets which are not needed and results in taking less disk space and speeding up the building process a bit.
+The flags of the `configure` command sets the make configuration, so that the code is only built for target RISCV.
+This prevents building for other targets that are not needed, and hence saves disk space and speeds up the building process a bit.

 #### 3 LUT Compiler
 If you decide to use our PACO's LUT to approximate functions, you will need our LUT compiler.
 The following code gets it installed into the `riscv-tools` directory: